ebenezer710/ebenezer710/README.md

 - 👯 I’m looking to collaborate on Projects.

-- 📫  thinking I’m currently open for: A new job opportunity
+- 📫 I’m currently open for: A new job opportunity

 - 💬 Ask me about JavaScript, ReactNative.
 </br>
 <div align="center">
  </br>
  </br>
-### 😜Here's a Joke for you:
+<h2> Here's a Joke for you </h2>

 ![Jokes Card](https://readme-jokes.vercel.app/api?theme=tokyonight)